mayongtian/kamryn-archives/README.md

 - enchantments do not exist
 - formatting is cringe

-### Recruiting friends to help input missing Kamryn content into the file - I'll eventually write up a python script to aid with it
+### Recruiting friends to help input missing Kamryn content into the file - data entry tasks in priority

 ## Bugs
 ### File Handling